kagsteiner/RPGMaker_AICharacter/README.md

 ## known issues
 - If a variable is non-zero when calling "Decide Towards Goal" the command can fail.
 - Sometimes the LLM is annoyingly chatty, and you get a new dialog every few seconds.
+Sometimes the LLM is not chatty at all.
+Prompts are tricky.
 - Player actions that are not chatting with the LLM are not added to the knowledge of the LLM yet.